Executive Summary

 Visioning

 Vision is the stage setting of the model.
 A clear and compelling vision of what is to be accomplished must be achieved.
 It’s not only what it looks like but what it would feel like to live in.
 It’s about the fundamental values of the community.
-The importance of a vision is not a new idea but rather goes back at least to the time of the ancient and wise King Solomon: “Where there is no vision, the people perish” (Proverbs, 29, 18).
+The importance of a vision is not a new idea but rather goes back at least to the time of the ancient King Solomon: “Where there is no vision, the people perish” (Proverbs, 29, 18).
 Vision is one of the root principles of wisdom.
 A vision is about what attracts and motivates people to participate.

 Transformation

-transformative change requires purposeful action.
+We either accept “business as usual” and take the consequences, or we undertake innovation.
+Change can be driven by necessity, but this model is not simply opportunism.
+To have transformative change requires purposeful action.
 Our age is complex.
 It is in a state of continuous emergency.
 Our institutions are designed to maintain some semblance of order.
 They aren’t working well.
 A lot of people want something different.
 But it takes more than wanting it and more than asking for it.
 It requires doing what has to be done to achieve it.
-Apple provided this perspective (
+Apple’s Steve Jobs provided this perspective (link).

 Resiliency